-To join one of our groups, please contact us at firstname.lastname@example.org or call 212.213.8905 x2 to schedule an initial evaluation so we can collaboratively with you to determine which of our groups would be the best fit for your needs.
-You are also welcome to contact our group leaders if you have specific questions about their groups.
+For more information about our groups, please contact us at firstname.lastname@example.org or call 212.213.8905 x2.
+You are also welcome to contact our group leaders directly if you have specific questions about their groups.

 This group is designed to be a supportive and safe environment for women at various points on the continuum of change to explore the function and meaning behind substance use and other problematic behaviors.
 Goals may be different for each member and include reduced use, moderation, and abstinence.
 As part of this group, members will gain a more nuanced understanding of how certain thought patterns, emotional states, and relationship dynamics may be impacting them.